hellobrian/old-brianhan.co/src/pages/blogs/2018-12-25-how-i-start-every-project/index.md

 ---
-date: '2018-12-25'
+date: "2018-12-25"
 publish: true
-title: 'How I Start Every Project'
+title: "How I Start Every Project"
-subtitle: 'A quick guide to starting new frontend projects'
+subtitle: "A quick guide to starting new frontend projects"
+path: "/how-i-start-every-project"
 ---

 ## New Computer Setup